RelevantResearch/penelopeanthias/_pages/publications.md

 page_cover:
 ---

+Below is a select list of publications focusing on peer-reviewed articles, books, and book chapters.
+My full CV ([available here, updated in fall 2024](put link to CV here)) includes a more thorough list of my published and presented work.

 # Academic Articles

 - Anthias, P., & Asher, K. (2024). [<span class="blue">Indigenous Natures and the Anthropocene: Racial Capitalism, Violent Materialities, and the Colonial Politics of Representation</span>](https://doi.org/10.1111/anti.13078). *Antipode*.